bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 ```

 If you re-submit the form now, you may not see any change on the page.
 Don't worry!
-This is because Rails by default returns `204 No Content` response for an action if
+This is because Quails by default returns `204 No Content` response for an action if
 we don't specify what the response should be.
 We just added the `create` action
 but didn't specify anything about how the response should be.
 In this case, the
 `create` action should save our new article to the database.

-When a form is submitted, the fields of the form are sent to Rails as
+When a form is submitted, the fields of the form are sent to Quails as
 _parameters_.
 These parameters can then be referenced inside the controller
 actions, typically to perform a particular task.
 To see what these parameters
 look like, change the `create` action to this: